ChicagoBitdevs/ChicagoBitdevs.github.io/_posts/2025-06-12-socratic-seminar-66.md

 [Follow ChiBitDevs on twitter](https://x.com/chibitdevs)

+## OP_RETURN Relay Policy Changes Merged

+Bitcoin Core has merged PR #32406 which updates relay policy to:
+- uncap the OP_RETURN data size limit, previously set to 80 bytes
+- allow multiple OP_RETURN outputs in a single transaction
+- marks `-datacarrier` and `-datacarriersize` options as deprecated (but does not remove them)

+This change will be included in Bitcoin Core v30.
+[[PR #32406] policy: uncap datacarrier by default](https://github.com/bitcoin/bitcoin/pull/32406)

 ## Partnership with Antpool, F2Pool, and SpiderPool supports non-standard transactions

 Bitlayer has partnered with major Bitcoin mining pools to promote the adoption of BitVM, a technology enabling Bitcoin-native DeFi.